ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-12-ethereum-classic-course-4-satoshi-nakamoto-and-bitcoin/index.md

 This makes it trust minimized, meaning that users may interact directly between themselves in a peer-to-peer way, sending and receiving money, without the need of trusted third parties, who may be captured by special interests, restricting freedom and human action.

-Just as the internet, Bitcoin is designed to survive a nuclear war, and, on top of that, it assures hard money for the internet.
+Just like the internet, Bitcoin is designed to survive a nuclear war.
+On top of that, it assures hard money for the internet.

 ## Implications for Ethereum Classic